 Snake plants can tolerate a wide range of light conditions, including dim light and bright, indirect light.
 With that said, they will thrive in medium, indirect light.

 One of the best snakes plant locations is the interior of a bright room with a south-facing or west-facing window.
 Other great options include a few feet away from a north-facing or east-facing window.

 With that said, your snake plant will survive in many other light conditions.
 While it will grow more slowly with less light, it will be fine in a dim corner or hallway.

-Some people even report they can keep their snake plant in a dark bathroom that only sees light a few times a day!
+Some people even report they can keep their snake plant in a dark bathroom or bedroom that only sees light a few times a day!
 However, this probably isn’t the ideal place for these plants.